 Getting Your Five-a-Day

-Although we might be inclined to think of ourselves as honest throughout the working day, there are often situations where we feel the truth needs to be bent slightly.
+Although we might be inclined to think of ourselves as honest throughout the working day, there are often situations where we feel the truth needs to be bent slightly or we need to hide behind the office furniture to get away with something.
 Maybe that mistake needs to go through the paper shredder before your manager sees it or the ‘traffic’ made you late this morning.
 This is reflected in our survey results, where we found that almost one-in-seven (69%) of respondents have lied in the workplace.
 Further to this, 47% of UK workers said they tell up to five lies every working day.

 Based on data from the Office of National Statistics (ONS), we can project that 22.7 million UK workers have lied in their job, with up to 77.3 million lies told in workplaces around the country each day.

 Norwich came out as the city in which you’re most likely to be lied to at work, with 78% of residents in the Norfolk city area saying they’ve lied in the workplace.
 Norwich was followed by Manchester (75%), Newcastle (72%), Glasgow (71%) and London (70%).

 There was a recurring theme when it comes to the most common lies – they were all told in order to help workers avoid either being in work or at work-related events.